Tornado outbreak sequence of June 1966: Topeka, Kansas

-The Topeka tornado began developing at 6:55 p.m.
+This violent tornado began developing at 6:55 p.m.
 Central Time on June 8, touching down 8 mi west of the city.
 The National Weather Service could not detect the developing tornado on radar as the Topeka forecast office used a modified military radar that was donated by the U.S. government after World War II.
 While it was state-of-the-art for the time, it had limited ability to detect tornadic activity compared to Doppler weather radar.
 Around 7:30 p.m., a 1/4 to 1/2-mile (400–800 m) wide tornado tracked into the southwest side of town, moving northeast, and passed over Burnett's Mound.
 Bill Kurtis, then a fill-in reporter at WIBW-TV (channel 13; then a hybrid CBS/ABC/NBC affiliate, now CBS) delivered the message to take shelter from the devastating storm by telling viewers calmly but sternly, "for God's sake, take cover!"

 After broadcasting a take-cover report on the air while driving down the winding road on Burnett's Mound with the tornado approaching his direction, Rick Douglass, a reporter for radio station WREN (1250 AM, now KYYS), attempted to take shelter under an overpass, while trying to do a second live report on the storm.
 Douglass was carried by the tornado, becoming airborne for a few seconds, and was dropped over one block away.
 Douglass, whose clothes were ripped from his body, was pushed by the strong winds along the ground until the tornado passed on to make a six-block swath across Topeka.
 Douglass was found with dirt and debris covering his body.
 When he arrived at an area hospital, a nurse placed a cover over Douglass's face – believing he had perished.
 In an interview with The History Channel's Wrath of God, Douglass stated that he then pulled off the cover, resulting in the attending nurse wincing in reaction, Douglass found shards of debris in his skin for several years after the tornado and was left with a smell he described in the interview as "a mix of blood, guts, wood and metal" for several weeks.